mfkimbell/kubernetes-docker-ansible-notes/README.md

 <img width="627" alt="Screenshot 2025-02-19 at 2 57 59 PM" src="https://github.com/user-attachments/assets/bf25a9cd-425e-4a44-9056-90c815f19965" />
 * Pod lifecycle management: Starts, stops, and restarts containers as needed.

+### Kubernetes Manifest
+* A Kubernetes manifest is a YAML (or JSON) configuration file that describes the desired state of various resources in a Kubernetes cluster.
+* Also called creating a "deployment"

 ### Workflow
   <img width="558" alt="Screenshot 2025-02-19 at 2 59 05 PM" src="https://github.com/user-attachments/assets/563ee0ea-e06f-4bec-9ea9-6e629c041f56" />